-02.05 hrs, 40 mile SW of Bergen: the boat opened fire on an aircraft that flew directly over her at a height of 40 metres.
+02.05 hrs, 40 miles SW of Bergen: the boat opened fire on an aircraft that flew directly over her at a height of 40m (130 ft).
 It was hit, and crashed into the sea after answering the recognition signals too late.
-The men aboard U-243 realized that they had shot down a German Ju88 aircraft and headed at full speed for the position where the aircraft sank.
+The men aboard U-243 realised that they had shot down a German Ju88 aircraft and headed at full speed for the position where the aircraft sank.
 They found only one survivor from the crew of four, the radio operator.
 U-1000 joined the rescue operation after observing the downing of the Ju88, but only found a torn up rubber dinghy.
 The survivor was landed at Bergen on 12 June.
 (Sources: BdU KTB)

 8 Jul 1944